thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 ## Telemetry upload API

-In order to publish telemetry data to Thingsboard server node, send PUBLISH message to the following topic:
+In order to publish telemetry data to ThingsBoard server node, send PUBLISH message to the following topic:

 ```shell
 v1/devices/me/telemetry